Practice overview

 Thomas was the Founder of Neurodiversity in Law, an organisation that promotes the strengths and talents of neurodivergent people in the legal sector.
 He is now an Independent Advisor to the Trustees.

-He is also a Trustee for the Continuum Choral Foundation, a charity with a professional choir that supports the development of young singers from unrepresented backgrounds.
+He is also a Trustee for the Continuum Choral Foundation, a charity with a professional choir that supports the development of young singers from backgrounds traditionally unrepresented in the classical music world.

 Publications